-3.6 MULTICAST
+3.7 MULTICAST

 Multicasts are similar to broadcasts, they are sent to all end stations on a LAN or VLAN that belong to the multicast group.
 Multicast filtering is the function, which end stations can receive the multicast traffic if the connected ports had been included in the specific multicast groups.
 With multicast filtering, network devices only forward multicast traffic to the ports that are connected to the registered end stations.
 For multicast filtering, WoMaster switch uses IGMP Snooping technology.
 IGMP Snooping provides the ability to prune multicast traffic so that it travels only to those end destinations that require that traffic, thereby reducing the amount of traffic on the Ethernet LAN.
 In effect, it manages multicast traffic by making use of switches, routers, and hosts that support IGMP.
-Following sections are included in this group:

-- rollowing sections are included in
+- Following sections are included in this group:

 - 3.7.1 IGMP Query

 - 3.7.2 IGMP Snooping